Imisi3D/vr-hackathon-guidelines/README.md

 ## Terms and Conditions

 _By participating in one or more of the hackathons, entrants agree to be bound by, and are deemed to have read and understood these terms and conditions.
-The following are the terms upon which you may participate in the Lagos VR Hackathon being hosted by Imisi3D on [START_DATE]._
+The following are the terms upon which you may participate in the Lagos VR Hackathon being hosted by Imisi3D on Saturday, November 19th 2016._

 ### Entry conditions of the Hackathon

 1. Entry is undertaken by individuals only and no individual may enter the Hackathon in their capacity as a member or director of an incorporated or unincorporated business.
 All entrants must be aged 18 or over.

-2. To take part in the Lagos VR Hackathon, you must register via the hackathon’s sign up form at [LINK TO_FORM] before [REGISTRATION_END].
+2. To take part in the Lagos VR Hackathon, you must register via the hackathon’s sign up form before September 9th 2016, or as advised by the organisers.

 3. By registering for and participating in the Hackathon, the entrants: